Psalm 5

 Notes

 The emphatic וַאֲנִי ("but as for me") marks a dramatic shift from the wicked who cannot stand before God (vv.
 4-6) to the psalmist who can enter God's house.
 The contrast is absolute: the wicked are destroyed, but David enters.
 The basis for this access is not David's own merit but בְּרֹב חַסְדְּךָ ("by the abundance of your steadfast love").
-The word חֶסֶד is one of the richest words in the Hebrew Bible, encompassing loyal love, covenant faithfulness, mercy, and kindness.
+The word חֶסֶד encompasses loyal love, covenant faithfulness, mercy, and kindness.
 It is the word that defines God's covenantal character throughout the Old Testament (Exodus 34:6-7), and here it is the sole ground for the sinner's approach to a holy God.

 David's posture is אֶשְׁתַּחֲוֶה ("I will bow down, prostrate myself") in יִרְאָה ("fear, reverence").
 This is not terror but the awe-filled worship of one who knows the holiness of the God he approaches.
 The reference to הֵיכַל קָדְשְׁךָ ("your holy temple") likely refers to the tabernacle or the pre-Solomonic sanctuary, since the Jerusalem temple had not yet been built in David's time.

-Verse 8 contains the petition that is the heart of the psalm: נְחֵנִי בְצִדְקָתֶךָ ("lead me in your righteousness").
+Verse 8 carries the psalm's central petition: נְחֵנִי בְצִדְקָתֶךָ ("lead me in your righteousness").
 David is not asking to be led according to his own righteousness but according to God's.
-The word שׁוֹרְרָי ("my enemies" or "those who lie in wait for me") comes from a root meaning "to watch, observe, lie in wait."
-These are not merely opponents but people who are actively plotting against him.
-The prayer הַיְשַׁר לְפָנַי דַּרְכֶּךָ ("make straight your way before me") asks God to make his path clear and unambiguous, so that David does not stumble into the traps his enemies have set.
+The word שׁוֹרְרָי ("those who lie in wait for me") comes from a root meaning "to watch, observe, lurk" — these are people who stalk from concealment rather than oppose him openly.
+The prayer הַיְשַׁר לְפָנַי דַּרְכֶּךָ ("make straight your way before me") asks God to make the path clear, so that David does not stumble into the traps his enemies have set.

 The Wickedness of the Enemies (vv.
 9-10)